 Msg3 PUSCH retransmissions, if any, of the transport block, are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].

-With reference to slots for a PUSCH transmission scheduled by a RAR UL grant, if a UE receives a PDSCH with a RAR message ending in slot n for a corresponding PRACH transmission from the UE, the UE transmits the PUSCH in slot n+k2+∆+2μ∙Kcell,offset, where k2 and ∆ are provided in [6, TS 38.214] and Kcell,offset is provided by Koffset in ServingCellConfigCommon; otherwise, if not provided, Kcell,offset=0.
+With reference to slots for a PUSCH transmission scheduled by a RAR UL grant, if a UE receives a PDSCH with a RAR message ending in slot n for a corresponding PRACH transmission from the UE, the UE transmits the PUSCH in slot n+k2+∆+2μ∙Kcell,offset, where k2 and ∆ are provided in [6, TS 38.214] and Kcell,offset is provided by CellSpecific_Koffset; otherwise, if not provided, Kcell,offset=0.

 A UE can be provided in RACH-ConfigCommon a set of numbers of repetitions for a PUSCH transmission with PUSCH repetition Type A that is scheduled by a RAR UL grant or by a DCI format 0_0 with CRC scrambled by a TC-RNTI.
 The UE repeats the PUSCH transmission over NPUSCHrepeat slots, where NPUSCHrepeat is indicated by the 2 MSBs of the MCS field in the RAR UL grant or in the DCI format 0_0 with CRC scrambled by the TC-RNTI, and determines a redundancy version and RBs for each repetition as described in [6, TS 38.214].
 For unpaired spectrum operation, the UE determines the NPUSCHrepeat slots as the first NPUSCHrepeat slots starting from slot n+k2+∆ where a repetition of the PUSCH transmission does not include a symbol indicated as downlink by tdd-UL-DL-ConfigurationCommon or indicated as a symbol of an SS/PBCH block with index provided by ssb-PositionsInBurst.